KNMI/adaguc-server/doc/fork_server.md

 # ADAGUC Fork Server Overview

-This document describes how the ADAGUC fork server processes requests using a single fork server (mother) process that creates child processes using `fork()`.
-The mother process remains running and listens for incoming requests, while each request is handled by a separate child process.
+This document describes how the ADAGUC fork server handles requests using a persistent "mother" process that spawns short-lived child processes via `fork()`.

-Using a fork server reduces overhead because the main process stays initialized, so handling a request only requires creating a new child process using `fork()`.
+Each request is handled in a separate child process, while the mother process remains initialized and ready to accept new connections.

+This design reduces per-request overhead by avoiding repeated process initialization.

 The fork server is enabled by setting the environment variable `ADAGUC_FORK_ENABLE` to `TRUE`.
 If this variable is not set to `TRUE`, ADAGUC runs without the fork server.